-- The adverse events occurring in >10% of subjects treated with ADP-A2AFP and considered by investigators to be at least possibly related to ADP-A2AFP include neutropenia/neutrophil count decreased, leukopenia/white blood cell count decreased, lymphopenia/lymphocyte count decreased, thrombocytopenia/platelet count decreased, hypoalbuminemia, febrile neutropenia, pyrexia, increase in alanine aminotransferase, increase in aspartate aminotransferase, increase in alkaline phosphatase, diarrhea, vomiting, CRS, dyspepsia, hyperkalemia, lethargy, cognitive disorder, hypotension, pain in extremity, and muscular weakness.
-Serious adverse events reported with ADP-A2AFP whether considered related to the SPEAR T-cells or not include CRS, bile duct obstruction and abdominal pain. - The adverse events occurring in >10% of subjects treated with ADP-A2M4 and considered by investigators to be at least possibly related to ADP-A2M4 include neutropenia/neutrophil count decreased, thrombocytopenia/platelet count decreased, lymphopenia/lymphocyte count decreased, anemia/red blood cells decreased, febrile neutropenia, CRS, fatigue, pyrexia, decreased appetite, rash, dyspnea, sinus tachycardia/tachycardia, hypophosphatemia, headache, nausea, vomiting, increase in aspartate aminotransferase, increase in alanine aminotransferase, chills, diarrhea, hypotension, and tumor pain.
-Serious adverse events reported with ADP-A2M4 in two or more subjects whether considered related to the SPEAR T-cells or not include CRS, lung infection, sepsis, pyrexia, pancytopenia, atrial fibrillation, neurotoxicity, thrombocytopenia/platelet count decreased, arthralgia, and pleural effusion.
-Two subjects have had treatment related fatal SAE reports one subject experienced prolonged pancytopenia/aplastic anemia and the other experienced a cerebrovascular accident (stroke). - The adverse events occurring in >10% of subjects treated with ADP-A2M10 and considered by investigators to be at least possibly related to ADP-A2M10 include leukopenia/white blood cells decreased, lymphopenia/lymphocyte count decreased, thrombocytopenia/platelet count decreased, pyrexia, CRS, peripheral edema, chills, and rash.
-Serious adverse events reported with ADP-A2M10 in two or more subjects whether considered related to the SPEAR T-cells or not include sepsis, CRS, rash, and acute kidney injury.
-One subject had a treatment related fatal SAE of prolonged pancytopenia with aplastic anemia following treatment with a second infusion of ADP-A2M10. - As of February 3, 2020, for ADP-A2M4CD8, there have been no reports of SAEs.
-One subject experienced Grade 1 CRS.
+- The adverse events occurring in >10% of patients treated with ADP-A2M4 and considered by investigators to be at least possibly related to ADP-A2M4 include neutropenia/neutrophil count decreased, thrombocytopenia/platelet count decreased, lymphopenia/lymphocyte count decreased, anemia/red blood cells decreased, CRS, fatigue, pyrexia, decreased appetite, rash, dyspnoea, sinus tachycardia/tachycardia, hypophosphatemia, headache, nausea, chills, diarrhoea, hypotension and tumor pain. - Serious adverse events reported with ADP-A2M4 in two or more patients whether considered related to the SPEAR T-cells or not include CRS, pneumonia, sepsis, pyrexia, pancytopenia, atrial fibrillation, neurotoxicity, thrombocytopenia/platelet count decreased, and pleural effusion.
+Two patients have had treatment related fatal SAE reports one patient experienced prolonged pancytopenia/aplastic anemia and the other experienced a cerebrovascular accident (stroke).

+As of June 25, 2020, for ADP-A2M10:

+• The adverse events occurring in >10% of patients treated with ADP-A2M10 and considered by investigators to be at least possibly related to ADP-A2M10 include leukopenia/white blood cells decreased, lymphopenia/lymphocyte count decreased, thrombocytopenia/platelet count decreased, pyrexia, CRS, peripheral edema, sinus tachycardia/tachycardia, anemia/red blood cells decreased, and rash.
+Serious adverse events reported with ADP-A2M10 in two or more patients, whether considered related to the SPEAR T-cells or not, include, CRS, neutropenia/neutrophil count decreased and acute kidney injury.
+One patient had a treatment-related fatal SAE of prolonged pancytopenia with aplastic anemia following treatment with a second infusion of ADP-A2M10.

+As of October 1, 2020, for ADP-A2M4CD8: